 Seriously, just start listening ASAP!

 This is from my buddy, Chris Rosebrough.
-As he says, "don't listen with an open mind-listen with an open Bible!"
-This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermaneutics (and then rips their bad teaching to shreds).
+As he says, "don't listen with an open mind, listen with an open Bible!"
+This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts/corrects them using correct interpretation (and then rips their bad teaching to shreds).
 I'm amazed at how much I've learned from this one ministry-I'm sure I've learned more in just 2 or 3 years of listening to this, than in 30 years of sermons.
 I am not exaggerating.
 Now that I'm occasionally on the show it's even better.
 (That was a joke)